Ming (clam)

 Ming (c.
-1498 or 1499–2006), also known as Hafrún, was an ocean quahog clam (Arctica islandica, family Arcticidae) that was dredged off the coast of Iceland in 2006 and whose age was calculated by counting annual growth lines in the shell.
+1499 – 2006), also known as Hafrún, was an ocean quahog clam (Arctica islandica, family Arcticidae) that was dredged off the coast of Iceland in 2006 and whose age was calculated by counting annual growth lines in the shell.
 Ming was the oldest individual (non-clonal) animal ever discovered whose age could be precisely determined.

-Thought to be 405 years old, Ming was later determined to be 507 years old, although the clam had previously been killed to make this determination.
-The size of the clam was 87 × 73 mm.
+Initially thought to be 405 years old, Ming was later determined to be 507 years old, although it had previously been killed to make this determination.
+Its size was 87 × 73 mm.

 Name

-The clam was initially named Ming by Sunday Times journalists, in reference to the Ming dynasty in China, during which it was born.
-Later, the Icelandic researchers on the cruise which discovered the clam named it Hafrún, a woman's name which translates roughly as 'the mystery of the ocean'; taken from haf, 'ocean', and rún, 'mystery'.
-The actual sex of the clam, however, is unknown, as its reproductive state was recorded as "spent".
+Ming's name was coined by Sunday Times journalists, in reference to the Ming dynasty in China, during which it was born.
+Later, the Icelandic researchers on the cruise which discovered the clam named it Hafrún, a woman's name that translates roughly as "the mystery of the ocean", taken from haf, 'ocean', and rún, 'mystery'.
+Ming's sex is unknown, as its reproductive state was recorded as "spent".

-Original discovery
+Discovery

-The clam was dredged off the northern coast of Iceland in 2006.
-In 2007, on the basis of counting the annual growth bands on the cross-sectional surface of the hinge region of the shell, researchers announced that the clam was 405 years old.
+Ming was dredged off the northern coast of Iceland in 2006.
+In 2007, on the basis of counting the annual growth bands on the cross-sectional surface of the hinge region of the shell, researchers announced that it was 405 years old.
 The research was carried out by researchers from Bangor University.
-In the process, the clam died.
+In the process, Ming died.

 Professor Richardson said that the existence of such long-lived species could help scientists discover how some animals reach such advanced ages.

-The mollusk's long life came to an end in 2006 when the researchers—unaware of the animal's exceptional age—froze the specimen, killing it in the process.
+Ming died in 2006 when it was frozen by researchers who were unaware of its exceptional age.

 Revision of age

-The animal must be killed to determine its age.
+The clam must be killed to determine its age.
 A cross section is cut through the shell and bands revealed in this way can be counted using a variety of techniques.

-In 2013, another assessment of the age of the clam was carried out counting bands which were measured on the sectioned surface of the outer shell margin and this was verified by comparing the banding patterns with those on other shells that were alive at the same time; this confirmed that the clam was 507 years old when it was caught.
+In 2013, another assessment of Ming's age was carried out counting bands which were measured on the sectioned surface of the outer shell margin and this was verified by comparing the banding patterns with those on other shells that were alive at the same time; this confirmed that Ming was 507 years old when it was caught.
 The revised age estimate is also supported by carbon-14 dating; marine biologist Rob Witbaard commented that he considers this second assessment accurate to within 1–2 years.